(A) Each freestanding birthing center shall establish policies and procedures for the assessment of expectant mothers to determine:

 (2) Medical complications of the newborn.

-(F) Each freestanding birth center shall establish and follow discharge criteria utilizing nationally recognized standards.
+(G) Each center shall establish and follow discharge criteria utilizing nationally recognized standards.
 Prior to discharge each center shall identify a primary care provider for both mother and baby.
 For postpartum stays less than forty-eight hours, each center shall provide or arrange for the examination of the mother and newborn within seventy-two hours after discharge by a licensed health care provider acting within his or her scope of practice.